Tuesday, December 19, 2017

 Answer: E

-Thorax is the most frequent site of extra-pelvic endometriosis.
-Gold standard diagnosis is histological confirmation.
-Without histological diagnosis, it should be referred as 'probable thoracic endometriosis'.
-Patients with frequent symptomatic presentation requires further surgical intervention with blebectomy, pleurodesis and hormonal suppression.
-Pneumonectomy is not required but in resistant and in debilitating cases pleurectomy or hysterectomy with bilateral salpingo-oophorectomy (BSO) may be needed.
+The thorax is the most frequent site of extra-pelvic endometriosis.
+The gold standard diagnosis is histological confirmation.
+Without a histological diagnosis, it should be referred to as 'probable thoracic endometriosis'.
+Patients with frequent symptomatic presentation require further surgical intervention with blebectomy, pleurodesis, and hormonal suppression.
+Pneumonectomy is not required, but in resistant and debilitating cases, pleurectomy or hysterectomy with bilateral salpingo-oophorectomy (BSO) may be needed.

-Cataminal pneumothorces refers to episodes of pneumothorax corresponding to menses of the patient, otherwise should be called noncataminal pneumothraces.
+Cataminal pneumothoraces refer to episodes of pneumothorax corresponding to the menses of the patient; otherwise, they should be called noncataminal pneumothoraces.

 References: